LukeD77/adv_machine_learning/Assignment2.md

     return yhat
 ```

 The Lowess was run on the entire dataset and predictions for the entire dataset were made.
-The resulting MSE was 10.1, which was calculated using the MSE command from
+Using a tau of 0.0001, the resulting MSE was 10.1, which was calculated using the MSE command from sklearn.preprocessing.
-sklearn.preprocessing.
 The predicted vs actual values were also plotted.

 ![actual vs predicted Lowess](https://user-images.githubusercontent.com/67921793/153518113-2a9d8f67-f236-4d84-8859-d13105b5ea4c.png)

+The clear one-to-one linear trend displays a relatively accurate model.

 Below is the code to intialize, fit, and predict with the Random Forest Regression
 ```python